And why they are a secret to your success.

 It will also show you took the time to visit the company’s website; read articles online, including business journals; and used other methods to research the company.
 This is the first step you’ll take to impress the recipient of your networking email.

 Hint: you will only send approach emails to companies for which you’d like to work, not companies you’re not to sure of.
 You are taking your job search into your own hands, and a key to your success will be being proactive.

 Next you’ll throw in some kudos of yourself.
 What makes it worthwhile for the marketing manager to meet with you?
-For example, you gained some valuable skills when you worked at the medical device company in their marketing department.
+This part of your email will be briefer than your paragraph in which you write of the company’s successes.

-You authored press releases that drew the attention of many of the media, spearheaded a direct mail campaign that garnered new business beyond what the company had achieved.
-You contributed to your past company’s past success and will do the same for your future employers.
+As a marketing specialist, you authored press releases that drew the attention of many of the media, spearheaded a social media campaign, and organized numerous trade-shows; all of which garnered new business beyond what the company had previously achieved.
+You contributed to your past company’s past success and will do the same for future employers.

 Don’t forget to indicate in your networking email that you’ll call the recipient.
 Set a date and exact time.
 Maybe it’s not your style to indicate exactly when you’ll follow up, but consider that when you put something in writing, you’re more likely to follow through.
 If, however, you have willpower, you don’t have to indicate a time.

-The only thing left to do is picking up the phone and asking the recipient if she received your email.
-If the person picks up the phone or you have to leave a voice-mail, be ready to explain why you’d like to meet with her.
+The only thing left to do is picking up the phone and asking the recipient if they received your email.
+If the person picks up the phone or you have to leave a voice-mail, be ready to explain why you’d like to meet with them.

 Following up is the last component of sending a marketing email.
 I tell job seekers that two or three follow-up calls or emails is all they need to send.
 They shouldn’t stalk their potential contacts.

 Hint: tell your potential contact that you can meet at her convenience.
 Your discussion doesn’t need to happen over coffee or dinner; you could meet in her office, or merely talk over the phone.